ozymandium/g1fitting/README.md

 #### Python wrapper
 Use the typical method: `python setup.py build && python test.py`.
 This does not require the C++ library to be built, and operates without the CMake build system.

+Note that this has only been tested on Linux